manhofer/Line3Dpp/README.md

 License
 =======

-This software is published under the **GNU General Public License**.
-More information can be found here: http://www.gnu.org/licenses/
+This software is published under the **Mozilla Public License 2.0**.
+More information can be found here: https://www.mozilla.org/en-US/MPL/2.0/FAQ/

 Usage
 =====